The Changes of Heart miR-1 and miR-133 Expressions following

-the echocardiography result approved physiological hypertrophy in experimental group that had undergone endurance training by increase of Left Ventricular Weight (g)/Body Surface Area (LVW/BSA) (p=0.004), LVW (g)/ Body Weight (BW) (kg) (p=0.011), left ventricular diameter end-diastolic (LVDd) (p=0.003) and improve of heart functional indexes such as FS (fractional shortness) (p=0.036), Stroke volume (SV) (p=0.002).
-Also the expression of miR-1 (p=0.001) and miR-133 (p=0.004) significantly increased.
-The expression of SRF, HDAC4, Hand2 genes significantly increased (p<0.001) in the experimental group compared.
-While the expression of mef2c did not significantly change.
+The echocardiography result confirmed physiological hypertrophy in the experimental group that underwent ET as shown by the increased left ventricular weight/body surface area (LVW/BSA) (P=0.004), LVW/body weight (BW) (P=0.011), left ventricular diameter end-diastolic (LVDd) (P=0.003), and improvements in heart functional indexes such as fractional shortness (FS) (P=0.036) and stroke volume (SV) (P=0.002).
+There were significant increases in the expressions of miR-1 (P=0.001) and miR-133 (P=0.004).
+The expressions of Srf, Hdac4, and Hand2 genes significantly increased (P<0.001) in the experimental group Compared with the control group.
+The expression of Mef2c did not significantly change.

 The expressions of miR-1 and miR-133 and their target genes appeared to be involved in physiological hypertrophy induced by ET in these rats.